 Classes of financial assets Business model considerations Cash flow characteristics Amortised cost Financial assets are measured at amortised cost using the effective interest method when they are held to collect contractual cash flows which are solely payments of principle and interest, and sales of such assets are not significant or frequent.
 These include the majority of the retail, corporate and commercial advances of the bank as well as certain investment securities utilised for liquidity risk management of the bank.
 For purchased or originated credit-impaired financial assets, the bank applies the credit-adjusted effective interest rate.
-This interest rate is determined based on the amortised cost and not the gross carrying amount of the financial asset and incorporates the impact of expected credit losses in the estimated future cash flows of the financial asset.
+This interest rate is determined based on the amortised cost and not the gross carrying amount of the financial asset.
 Retail advances The FNB and WesBank franchises divisions hold retail advances to collect contractual cash flows.
 The business model focus on growing these advances within acceptable credit appetite limits and maintaining strong collection practices.
 The products included under this business models include: residential mortgages; vehicle and asset finance; personal loans and other retail products such as overdrafts.
 The key risk in these business models is credit risk.
 This is influenced by the macro environment within which the business operates.
 The cash flows on retail advances are solely payments of principal and interest.
 Interest charged to customers compensates the bank for the time value of money, credit risk and administrative costs (including a profit margin).
 Penalties on the prepayment of advances are limited to reasonable compensation for early termination of the contract.